-Art-Osc is owned and copyright by Artistic Licence Holdings Ltd. Artistic Licence has published the specification and made it available for anyone to use on a royalty-free basis.
+Art-Osc is owned and copyright by Artistic Licence Engineering Ltd. Artistic Licence has published the specification and made it available for anyone to use on a royalty-free basis.
 However, in order to implement Art-Osc in a product you will need an ESTA manufacturer ID (see Join the club).

 Art-Osc has three main areas of application:

 2. Art-Osc can also carry RDM (Remote Device Management), providing a means to visualize the data; this addresses a significant weakness in the way RDM is currently implemented.

 3. At its simplest level, Art-Osc incorporates the original purpose of OSC – to enable automation of devices by transporting remote control and triggering information over the network.